David Trezeguet: River Plate

 On 19 December 2011, Trezeguet moved to River Plate in Argentina on a three-year contract, shortly after the club was relegated to the Argentine second division for the first time in its history.
 Trezeguet, a childhood fan of River, having grown up in Buenos Aires, spoke of it as his dream move, saying, "Being here is a unique feeling, motivated by everything that River represents."
-On 19 January 2012, Trezeguet scored in his first appearance for River Plate in a friendly match against Racing Club de Avellaneda.
+On 19 January 2012, Trezeguet scored in his first appearance for River Plate in a friendly match against Racing Club.
 He made his official debut on 13 February 2012.
 He played his first match at Estadio Monumental the following week and scored his first official goal for River Plate after coming on as a substitute.
 On 26 February, he scored his second official goal, again after coming on as a substitute in the second half.

 Trezeguet scored his first double in River Plate on 10 March against Defensa y Justicia, the first goal giving River Plate a 2–1 lead, while the second one tying the match 3–3.
 In the next match, he played for the first time in the starting XI and scored in the first half to maintain his excellent scoring form for River Plate.
 Trezeguet would later state that the adrenaline he gets while playing for River surpasses any other moment he experienced in his career, including winning the 1998 FIFA World Cup with France and scoring the golden goal in the finals of UEFA Euro 2000: "I am feeling things that I have never felt before.
 Not with Juventus, nor with Monaco and not even at international level with France.
 Being a River fan and seeing the passion that exists in this team, all the people and all the pressure, I have more adrenaline than ever before."
 In the final match of the championship against Almirante Brown on 23 June, Trezeguet secured victory by scoring both of River's goals to seal promotion back to the top flight; Trezeguet also missed a penalty during the match.
 Trezeguet finished his first season at River Plate with 13 goals in 18 matches, finishing sixth behind the team's top goalscorer, Fernando Cavenaghi.
 On 9 September 2012, he scored his first goal in the Primera División Argentina against Newell's Old Boys in a 3–3 draw.
-He would later score against Estudiantes de La Plata in a 1–0 win and also against Colón de Santa Fe in a 2–1 victory.
+He would later score against Estudiantes de La Plata in a 1–0 win and also against Colón in a 2–1 victory.
 Despite being a key member of the River Plate squad which returned to the Primera División Argentina, it was decided in June by head coach and manager Ramón Díaz that he would no longer be a part of the team's squad, despite fan protests.